 Subtle Bodies: Representing Angels in Byzantium (2001), was published by The University of California Press, and his examination of frames and framing in Byzantine art, Sacred Shock: Framing Visual Experience in Byzantium, was published by Penn State University Press in 2004.
 Current projects include art and identity amongst Christians of the medieval eastern Mediterranean, philhellenism in Renaissance France, and Byzantine manuscripts, like the eleventh-century Psalter, Vat. gr.
 752 (with Barbara Crostini, an edited volume appeared in 2016: A Book of Psalms from Eleventh-Century Constantinople: On the Complex of Texts and Images in Vat. gr.
 752, Studi e Testi, vol. 504, Vatican City), and the extraordinarily diverse cultures of the pocket empire at Trebizond in the late Middle Ages.
 His book Orthodox Magic in Trebizond and Beyond: A Fourteenth-Century Greco-Arabic Amulet Roll (with a contribution by Barbara Roggema), Geneva: La pomme d'or, appeared in 2018.

 An exhibition that Peers curated, Under Gods, work of the British photographer Liz Hingley at the Visual Arts Center took place in the fall of 2012.
 Byzantine Things in the World was held at the Menil Collection in the summer of 2013, and an edited volume by that same title was published to accompany it (published by the Menil and distributed by Yale UP).
-He continues to explore issues of materiality and relationality in Byzantine culture, and he is preparing a study to carry forward lessons and insights from Byzantine Things (Animism, Materiality and Museums: Byzantine Things into the World, under contract with ARC Humanities Press, Leeds, UK).
+He continues to explore issues of materiality and relationality in Byzantine culture, and he wrote a book carrying forward lessons and insights from Byzantine Things (Animism, Materiality and Museums: Byzantine Things into the World, ARC Humanities Press, Leeds, 2021).